jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 ![Level 2 of the Building Blocks Hierachy](images/level2-Page-2.jpg)

-ChartsService: This service is responsible for generating charts.
+**ChartsService**: This service is responsible for generating charts.
 It handles visual data representations related to cars, such as usage statistics, maintenance schedules, or availability.
 It interacts with a 'charts api', which is a specialized service for creating various types of charts.

-CarsController: Acts as the intermediary between the 'CarsRepository', 'ChartsService'.
+**CarsController**: Acts as the intermediary between the 'CarsRepository', 'ChartsService'.
 It receives requests, processes them ( using data from 'CarsRepository' and 'ChartsService'), and sends back the appropriate responses.

-CarsRepository: This repository is where data related to the cars is stored and retrieved from.
+**CarsRepository**: This repository is where data related to the cars is stored and retrieved from.
 It functions as the data access layer, interacting directly with the database where car information is stored.

-CarsInsuranceRepo: A specialized repository that handles car insurance-related data.
+**CarsInsuranceRepo**: A specialized repository that handles car insurance-related data.
 This component is responsible for storing, updating, and retrieving insurance information for each vehicle.

 The 'cars api' connects to the 'CarsController', and is the entry point for external requests related to car data within the application.

+<div style="page-break-after: always;"></div>

 ## Level 3